All About Queries to VKA

 Briefly: What we're looking for in a query

 So.
-What you need to do is prepare your query letter with at least as much care and skill as you put into your magnum opus.
+What you need to do is prepare your query email with at least as much care and skill as you put into your magnum opus.
 Pay just as much attention to the grammar, spelling, pacing and so on in your query.

 Dictation, grammar- and spell-checking software can all introduce problems.
 Spell-checking software does not pick up errors when those errors are the wrong word, spelled correctly.
 It is also far too easy to select the wrong word to replace a word the spell-checking software has highlighted for you.
-Your intention is, of course, to type or dictate the correct word, but — particularly in the case of a dictation program — if a homonym is available, it can end up in your manuscript.
+Your intention is, of course, to type or dictate the correct word, but — particularly in the case of dictation software — if a homonym is available, it can end up in your manuscript.

-Queries and submissions should not be sent out to an agent or an editor without a thorough reading, not only by yourself but (at least) a first reader and even better, a second reader as well.
+Queries and submissions should not be sent out to an agency or an editor without a thorough reading, not only by yourself but (at least) a first reader and even better, a second reader as well.

-Next, for all email submissions provide just a few pages of the work you are asking us to represent as an attachment.
-For postal submissions, include the same as hard copy.
+Next, for all email submissions provide just a few pages of the work you are asking us to represent as additional text after the query letter portion of the email, or as a text attachment to the query email.
 They don't have to be the first pages, either.
 Something you think will catch our interest.
-Attachments should ideally be in plain text form.
+Attachments, if present, should be in plain text form.
 Send this to us with the query; don't wait for us to ask.
 Queries without samples of the work will be rejected.